-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ☐ PSHE / PSED / Circle Time sessions include all children ☐ The SENCo coordinates provision for children with wellbeing, emotional, physical and mental health needs ☐ Peers support each other in class and older children support younger children in the school ☐ Children have access to the Parental Support Advisor and School Nurse - sessions are private and confidential.
-Bereavement counselling is also available through this team ☐ Pupils' health issues are dealt with by staff as and when they arise ☐ Risk assessments are made for all activities both inside and outside of the classroom ☐ All staff have an awareness of the TIS approach to support all our children and have received training. □ Support for issues such as bereavement or behavioural issues from the Parental Support Advisor. □ Teacher or TA support for children who are experiencing emotional issues.
-This may take to form of small group circle time or R-Time. □ 'Fun Fit' targeted to help children with coordination issues is offered periodically when needed. □ TIS sessions have been set up to run to help improve self-esteem for specific children. □ Annual applications to the Wave Project are also made in consultation with parents/ carers. □ All staff have an awareness of the TIS approach to support specific children as supported by our TIS practitioner. ☐ TAC meeting, Early Support meetings and reviews are supported by a range of external agencies including the school nurse ☐ PIVATS is used to tailor provision to need ☐ Additional support for pupils can be requested from: - CAMHS - Dreadnoughts - Social Care - Penhaligans' Friends - Parent Support Service - Speech and language - School nurse ☐ Children with specific medical conditions have individualised health care plans
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î PSHE / PSED / Circle Time sessions include all children The SENCo and mental health lead coordinate provision for children with wellbeing, emotional, physical and mental health needs Peers support each other in class and older children support younger children in the school Children have access to the Parental Support Advisor and School Nurse - sessions are private and confidential.
+Bereavement counselling is also available through this team Pupils' health issues are dealt with by staff as and when they arise Risk assessments are made for all activities both inside and outside of the classroom All staff have an awareness of the TIS and PRICE approach to support all our children and have received training.
+Support for issues such as bereavement or behavioural issues from the Parental Support Advisor.
+Close support might be offered for children who are experiencing emotional issues.
+This may take the form of small group, circle time or R-Time.
+'Fun Fit' helps children with coordination issues and is offered periodically when needed.
+TIS sessions have been set up to run to help improve self-esteem for specific children.
+Annual applications to the Wave Project are also made in consultation with parents/ carers.
+All staff have an awareness of the TIS approach to support specific children as supported by our TIS practitioner.
+TAC/TAF meetings, Early Support meetings and reviews are supported by a range of external agencies including the school nurse PIVATS is used to tailor provision to need Additional support for pupils can be requested from: CAMHS Dreadnoughts Social Care Penhaligans' Friends Parent Support Service Speech and language School nurse Mental Health Support Team- 1:1 sessions Cosy/quiet corner to access as needed for calm time or time out